Credentialing for therapists

 GetPaneled publishes flat credentialing pricing so therapists can decide before starting whether to move one payer, a focused launch list, or a fuller panel.
 CAQH and NPI setup are included with payer enrollment packages, and the standalone CAQH option exists for therapists who want the foundation cleaned up before choosing payers.

 The pricing below is for GetPaneled's listed packages.
 Medicare and Medicaid payer enrollment can be handled under the standard payer enrollment packages when selected, though those applications may require additional program-specific information, portals, or steps.
 Customers may use GetPaneled's internal and publicly available contracted-rate benchmarking data as evidence for rate negotiations.
-Pricing does not include payer-controlled costs, reimbursement rates, legal advice, billing software, clearinghouse fees, or guaranteed approval.
+Pricing does not include payer-controlled costs, reimbursement rates, legal advice, billing software, clearinghouse fees, or guaranteed approval by every selected payer.

 Flat packages